matttm/blockchain-rust/README.md

 ### Discussion

-## Lessmons Learned
+## Lessons Learned

 Note to self: insert blurb about using select! in a loop.
-I had an issue that since the [attern was too specific, messages seemed tp block.
+I had an issue that since the pattern was too specific, messages seemed to block.
 ## Getting Started

 ## Enhancements